Lucksom/Zero-New-Tab-Page/README.md

 2. Download the latest **`Zero-New-Tab-Page.zip`** file from the assets.
 3. Extract (unzip) the file into a dedicated folder on your computer.

-### Step 2: Load into Chrome
-1. Open Google Chrome and type `chrome://extensions/` into the URL address bar.
-2. Look in the top right corner and turn **ON** the **Developer mode** toggle.
-3. Click the **Load unpacked** button that appears in the top left.
-4. Select the folder you extracted in Step 1.

-Boom!
-Open a new tab to see your new interface in action.

 ---

 ## 👏 Credits & APIs